semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 **Use Horizontal bar chart when:**

-- Categories have long names, like country names.
 - Comparing less than 10 categories.
 - Each category's value needs labeling.
 - Showing category distribution in order.

 **Use [Cigarette pack bar chart](/data-display/cigarette-pack/cigarette-pack) instead of Horizontal bar chart when:**

-- Categories have or may have in localization long names.
+- Categories have or may have long names in localization.
 - Interface is narrow, and you need to preserve horizontal space for other information.

 **Avoid using Horizontal bar chart when:**

 - Displaying trends (use [Line chart](/data-display/line-chart/line-chart)).
 - Showing data over time (use [Bar chart](/data-display/bar-chart/bar-chart) or [Line chart](/data-display/line-chart/line-chart)).
-- Categories add up to 100% (use [Donut chart](/data-display/donut-chart/donut-chart)).
+- All categories add up to 100% (use [Donut chart](/data-display/donut-chart/donut-chart)).

 ## Appearance